marczinkask/JSFighters/knowledge-base.md

 Our DevOps supermage told me that I have to include this [book](http://linuxcommand.org/tlcl.php).
 It contains the important basics.

 Although you don't have to be a linux superstar, it can save you a lot of time.
 Go for it!

-## Prototypes, Inheritance and the Misterious 'this' Keyword

-There are NO classes in Javascript.
-One of the biggest common mistakes is that coders coming from other languages try to use JS as a classical object oriented language.
-This is a prototype based object oriented language, not a classical one.

-Actually I came to the conclusion that you don't even need to use the *this* and the *new* keyword in Javascript.
-It's a decision that I don't use some of the features in this language, BUT you need to know the fundamentals!
-If you know them you can decide wether you use something or not.
-That is why I am going to include some good articles about prototypes and prototype based inheritance a little bit later. (//TODO)

-Also, I am going to get you a great article about the *this* keyword and related things. (bind, apply & call) (//TODO)

 ## Node.js